Girls Elite Clubs National League (U12-U19)

 Currently, the ECNL teams divide their practice time between multiple locations in the Montgomery County area.
 Exact practice locations will be provided through the team's TeamSNAP page.

-We would like to practice with the ECNL but are not sure if we can commit to the game schedule.
+We want to practice with the ECNL but are unsure if we can commit to the game schedule.
 Does BSC offer any customized options for my player?

 Yes.
-If your player is interested in practicing with an ECNL team and guest playing occasionally in matches/tournaments we do have a Discovery Player option.
-For more information please contact our U15-U19 Age Group Director Kevin Layton at klayton@bethesdasoccer.org
+We have a Discovery Player option if your player is interested in practicing with an ECNL team and guest playing occasionally in matches/tournaments.
+For more information, please get in touch with our U15-U19 Age Group Director, Kevin Layton, at klayton@bethesdasoccer.org

 Does Bethesda SC offer Scholarships?

 Yes.
-Bethesda Soccer Club is one of the few travel soccer clubs across the country that offers need-based scholarships to players to help offset registration fees and costs.
-To learn more about our Scholarship Program and key deadlines click here.
+Bethesda Soccer Club is one of the few travel soccer clubs nationwide that offers need-based scholarships to players to help offset registration fees and costs.
+To learn more about our Scholarship Program and critical deadlines, click here.

 What about our Uniforms?